How to Think About War: An Ancient Guide to Foreign Policy

 The Classical Debt: Greek Antiquity in an Era of Austerity

 Democracy, philosophy, individualism, mathematics, fine art—all of these foundations of ‘Western civilization’ were supposedly laid by the ancient Greeks.
-Today the country of Greece continues to face grim crises born of modernity, yet antiquity plays an enormous role in shaping how we understand them.
+Today the country of Greece continues (yes, still continues) to face grim crises born of modernity, yet antiquity plays an enormous role in shaping how we understand them.
 The Classical Debt traces the deep history of the tendency to view contemporary Greece through the lens of its ancient past.
 It also argues that controversy about ancient Greece masks deeper anxieties about the essence of Western civilization.
 What values lay at its core, and who deserves a seat at the table?
 Does Greece belong in Europe, or does it simply belong to the European West?
 Antiquity has had a remarkably strong hand in framing these questions.
 Should ancient history really still matter so much today?

 Creative Lives in Classical Antiquity: Poets, Artists and Biography